BrianCuellar03/GitTutorial/README.md

 ```

 # Track Your File and Commit Changes (Terminal)

-Track Your New File: With mood_checker.py created, go back to your terminal (make sure you're in the MoodChecker directory) and run:
+***Track your mew file:*** With mood_checker.py created, go back to your terminal (make sure you're in the MoodChecker directory) and run:
 ```
 git add mood_checker.py
 ```

 This command stages your file for the next commit.

-**Commit Your File:*** To commit your file to the repository with a message describing what you've done, run:
+**Commit your file:*** To commit your file to the repository with a message describing what you've done, run:

 ```
 git commit -m "Initial commit of mood checker script"